Phil Jackson: Chicago Bulls (1987–1998)

 Despite the Bulls' success, tension between Jackson and Bulls general manager Jerry Krause grew.
 Some believed that Krause felt under-recognized for building a championship team and believed that Jackson was indebted to him for giving him his first NBA coaching job.
 In the summer of 1997, Jackson was not invited to the wedding of Krause's stepdaughter, although all of the Bulls' assistant coaches were, as was Tim Floyd, then head coach at Iowa State, Jackson's eventual successor.
-After contentious negotiations, Jackson was signed for the 1997–98 season only.
-Krause announced the signing by emphasizing that Jackson would not be rehired even if the Bulls won the 1997–98 title.
-Jackson then told Krause that he seemed to be rooting for the other side, to which Krause responded, "I don't care if it's 82-and-0 this year, you're fucking gone."
+After contentious negotiations, in which Jordan intervened saying that he would not play for any other head coach, Jackson received a one-year contract extension only for the 1997–98 season.
 Krause publicly portrayed Jackson as a two-faced character who had very little regard for his assistant coaches.
+Ultimately the final decision was up to team owner Jerry Reinsdorf, who offered Jackson the opportunity to return as head coach for 1998-99, but made it clear that the team would have to go into a rebuild because other than Jordan, the rest of the players were at the end of the productive years and they would be too expensive to re-sign.
+Jackson refused by saying that he didn't want to coach a bad team and left after his contact expired.
 After the Bulls' final title of the Jordan era in 1998, Jackson left the team vowing never to coach again.
-However, after taking a year off, he decided to give it another chance with the Los Angeles Lakers in 1999.